thomaseizinger/comit.network/docs/getting-started/create-comit-app.md

 yarn run swap
 ```

-Congratulations, you did an atomic swap!
+Congratulations, you did a Bitcoin to Ether atomic swap!

 ## Long version